The 5 Best RV Toilets – Quality, Comfort, Performance

 Types of RV Toilets

-There are several types of RV toilets based on their material, how they work and their overall design.
-You should take your time reviewing each and every one of them to make sure that you end up with the one that best suits you.
+There are several types of RV toilets based on their material, how they work, and overall design.
+You should take your time reviewing every one of them to make sure that you end up with the one that best suits you.

-These are 11 the types of RV toilets and how they work:
+These are 11 types of RV toilets and how they work:

 1. Gravity Flush RV Toilets

 These are the oldest types of RV toilets.
-The whole system comprises of the toilet, fresh water tank and the holding tank.
-They work the same way as home toilets just that they don’t have a toilet tank.
+The whole system comprises the toilet, fresh water tank, and the holding tank.
+They work the same way as home toilets, just that they don’t have a toilet tank.

-A seal separates the bowl and the holding tank, to contain odors.
-The holding tank will need to be emptied at a RV dumping station when it is full.
+A seal separates the bowl and the holding tank to contain odors.
+The holding tank will need to be emptied at an RV dumping station when it is full.

 2. Plastic RV Toilets

 Plastic RV toilets are the oldest type of gravity flush toilets.
-Just like other RV toilets, they do not have a tank but have a plastic-made bowl.
+Just like other RV toilets, they do not have a tank but have a plastic bowl.

-The challenges with a plastic RV toilet is that they are harder to clean and fade off with time.
+The challenge with plastic RV toilets is that they are harder to clean and fade off with time.
 They also tend to be wiggly/rock after continued usage.

 Portable and composting RV toilets are all plastic.
-This makes them lightweight and therefore easy to carry around.
-They are also cheaper to manufacturer.
+This makes them lightweight and, therefore, easy to carry around.
+They are also cheaper to manufacture.

 3. Porcelain RV Toilets

-Porcelain toilets as their name suggest are made of porcelain material and are the modern version of gravity flush RV toilets.
-They are more comfortable than plastic toilets since you can have models with an elongated bowl and even comfort height.
+As their name suggests, porcelain toilets are made of porcelain material and are the modern version of gravity flush RV toilets.
+They are more comfortable than plastic toilets since you can have models with elongated bowls and even comfortable heights.

 4. High Profile RV Toilets

-High profile RV toilets are toilets with a high seat high or in a simple term tall RV toilets.
+High-profile RV toilets are toilets with a high seat or, in simple terms, tall RV toilets.
 The seat height is the distance from the floor to the top of the toilet seat.

 RV toilets with a seat height of more than 17 inches are considered high profile.
 In other words, these are toilets that are compliant with the requirements of the Americans with Disabilities Act (ADA.)

-Due to their short seat height, low profile RV toilets are not compliant with requirements of ADA of 17-inch seat height.
+Due to their short seat height, low-profile RV toilets are not compliant with the requirements of ADA of 17-inch seat height.
 Since RVs are private properties and not public, ADA rules do not apply.

 6. Elongated RV Toilets

-Elongated RV toilets are oval-shaped just like elongated residential toilets.
-They are in my opinion the best RV toilets in as afar us toilet bowl shaped is concerned.
+Elongated RV toilets are oval-shaped, just like elongated residential toilets.
+They are, in my opinion, the best RV toilets as far as toilet bowl shape is concerned.

-Their shape and length offer users more space to sit on and are hence are very comfortable.
-The only downside to elongated toilets is that they take a little bit more space, something RVs don’t always have in plenty.
+Their shape and length offer users more space to sit on and are very comfortable.
+The only downside to elongated toilets is that they take a little more space, which RVs don’t always have in plenty.

 7. Round RV Toilets